 Encourage consolidation of lots in substantial and moderate change areas and the Broadmeadows MAC residential area to support higher density developments.

-Encourage the development of one and two bedroom dwellings.
 Support developments that provide a substantial proportion of one- and two-bedroom dwellings in substantial and moderate change areas and the Broadmeadows MAC residential area.

 Support a variety of housing types that provide housing diversity in incremental change areas.